ziggurattech/zdeploy/README.md

 $ zdeploy --init-recipes docker docker-compose postgres redis
 ```

 > docker, docker-compose, postgres, and redis are user-specified recipe names.
-They will all contain the same recipe directory structure, and how we define their internals is what will set them apart eventually.
+They will all contain the same recipe directory structure.
+How we define their internals is what will set them apart eventually.

 Inside each of our newly created recipes you will find